Miami-Dade assisted living facility not admitting new patients after resident vanished twice

 She is also president of Unlimited Senior Solutions, Roelhy Enterprise 7 and 8 Corp. and Santa Barbara BH Inc.

-The AHCA says all residents at Villa Serena VIII are "at risk" yet has allowed the facility to remain open, only ordering a moratorium taking in new residents.
+The AHCA said all residents at Villa Serena VIII are "at risk" yet has allowed the facility to remain open, only ordering a moratorium taking in new residents.

-According to state records, Solano's facilities have been fined over $7,000 for issues involving resident care, employee training and record keeping.
+According to state records, Solano's facilities have been fined more than $7,000 for issues involving resident care, employee training and record keeping.

 Late Tuesday, an attorney representing Villa Serena provided Local 10 with a statement, which read: